Recently, I took time out from my law studies to reflect on what the old legal profession looked like compared to the new face of this 21st century.

 This reflection transported me back to the 1990s, when I was growing up in Victoria, with an appreciation of being exposed to a harmonious and culturally diverse Australian society.

 As a young girl, I observed that the legal profession at that time did not reflect the diversity of my urban city of Melbourne.
 However, as the decades passed by, I’ve noticed a variance in the legal profession, which was once bombarded by men.

-For instance, the Honourable Justice Susan Kiefel AC, Australia’s first female High Court Chief Justice was appointed on 30 January 2017 – ending 113 years of men leading the nation’s highest court.
+For instance, the Honourable Susan Kiefel AC, Australia’s first female High Court Chief Justice was appointed on 30 January 2017 – ending 113 years of men leading the nation’s highest court.

 Her Honour’s appointment urged me to compare the old against the new face of legal professionalism, which is supported by data provided at a Bond University seminar.